If you’ve recently quit smoking, you’ve taken an important first step toward taking control of your health.

 While there’s no way to reverse scarring or lung damage that years of smoking can cause, there are things you can do to prevent further damage and improve your lung health.

-According to Dr. Keith Mortman, chief of thoracic surgery at the George Washington Medical Faculty Associates in Washington, D.C., a smoker is likely to have a lot of mucus built up in their lungs.
-This buildup may persist after quitting.
+According to Dr. Keith Mortman, director of thoracic surgery at the George Washington Medical Faculty Associates in Washington, D.C., a smoker is likely to have a lot of mucus built up in their lungs.
+This buildup may persist after smoking cessation.

 Coughing works by helping your body get rid of that extra mucus, unblocking those smaller airways and opening them up to get oxygen.